 Looking for a way for your guests to bring the beach home with them?
 Why not decorate your tables with beach terrariums filled with sand, sea shells, moss, seaweed, or other things you can find at the beach?
 They’ll look gorgeous for decor at your wedding, and then guests have a beautiful attendance gift, too.

 So much of the beauty of the beach is what we don’t see—because it all occurs under the sea.
-Sea coral (and we mean the fake stuff, leave the real coral alone) can be used in so many ways—as a beautiful centerpiece with tulips, as a stunning hairpiece, and/or as a minimalist design on your wedding invitations and stationary.
+Sea coral (and we mean the fake stuff, leave the real coral alone) can be used in so many ways—as a beautiful centerpiece with tulips, as a stunning hairpiece, and/or as a minimalist design on your beach save the dates, wedding invitations and stationary.
 Seashells, pearls, and starfish are obvious when one thinks “beach wedding,” but there’s far more to do with them than use them as cake decorations.
 Make a stunning bouquet with shells and pearls, or use fake starfish to enhance any table decor or centerpiece.

 Need more beach wedding ideas?
 Our experts at Zola can help.
 Whether you're planning a destination wedding or you're just looking to bring in an ocean theme to your wedding venue, there are many ways to decorate with the sand and sea in mind on your wedding day.